konrad-jamrozik/droidmate/DEVELOPING.md

 To test if DroidMate successfully monitored your modified API list, observe the logcat output while the explored application is started.
 In case of Android 4.2.2, you will see 100+ messages tagged `Instrumentation`.
 If there were any failures, the messages will say so.

+## Providing your own hooks to the monitored APIs

+After you do full rebuild, a `dev\droidmate\projects\plugin-api-hook\src\main\java\org\droidmate\plugin_hook\HookPlugin.java` file will be created.
+Edit it to insert your own API method call hooking logic.
+Then do a full rebuild and run one of the `testDevice` tests to ensure everything still works.